serp-spider/documentation/docs/proxy.md

 ---

-Proxies are standardized in serps and this short guide will show you how to create them.
+Provided you have a working proxy, this short guide will show you to use it with SERPS in a standardized way.

 ## Create a proxy